 Assaulting a police officer can have serious consequences for you.
 This crime carries more serious penalties than assaulting a regular civilian, because a police officer is a public servant and considered a “protected person”.
 There is a list of “protected people” who are under special protection by the state.
 This list includes particularly vulnerable people, such as the elderly, pregnant women, and the disabled.
+Police officers are included on this list because the nature of their jobs is dangerous.
+Department of Corrections workers are not listed as protected people, but they do constitute a specialized group when it comes to assault.
+Assault of a Department of Corrections worker will result in more severe consequences than assault of a civilian.
 To learn more about the crime of assaulting a police officer, read on.

 Assaulting a Police Officer